surniaulula/wpsso/readme.txt

 <span style="color:#33cc33">&#x0229b;</span> &nbsp; Provides an option to hide the preview of all Pro settings and features.

-<span style="color:#33cc33">&#x0229b;</span> &nbsp; *Fast and coded for performance*, WPSSO makes full use of all available caching techniques (persistent / non-persistent object and disk caching).
+<span style="color:#33cc33">&#x0229b;</span> &nbsp; *Fast and coded for performance*, WPSSO and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching).

-<span style="color:#33cc33">&#x0229b;</span> &nbsp; Loads only the PHP library files and object classes it needs, keeping it small, fast, light, and still able to support a wide range of 3rd party integration features.
+<span style="color:#33cc33">&#x0229b;</span> &nbsp; Loads only the PHP library files and object classes it needs, keeping the code small, fast, light, and still able to support a wide range of 3rd party integration features.

 <span style="color:#33cc33">&#x0229b;</span> &nbsp; Fully tested and compatible with PHP v7.x (requires PHP v5.3 or better).